 In short, I truly enjoyed Godzilla vs. Megaguirus, and I hope you do as well.

 Trivia for Godzilla vs. Megaguirus

-- The infamous “Giant Leap” Godzilla performs against Megaguirus during the final battle is a tribute to Godzilla suit actor Tsutomu Kitagawa‘s stuntwork in Toei’s Super Sentai Series (featured as “Dynaman” (1988) and “Power Rangers” in the US).
+- The infamous “Giant Leap” Godzilla performs against Megaguirus during the final battle is a tribute to Godzilla suit actor Tsutomu Kitagawa‘s stuntwork in Toei’s Super Sentai Series.

 - Toho continued their tradition of casting actors from their science fiction films of the 1950s and 1960s.
-The character of Yoshino Yoshizawa is played by Yuriko Hoshi who had previously starred as Yoka in Gojira tai Mosura (1964) and as Naoko (a completely different character) in the sequel San daikaiju: Chikyu saidai no kessen (1964).
+The character of Yoshino Yoshizawa is played by Yuriko Hoshi who had previously starred as Yoka in Gojira tai Mosura (1964).
+Also as Naoko (a completely different character) in the sequel San daikaiju: Chikyu saidai no kessen (1964).